How to make a Lemon Twist

 While I’m no bartender and have no experience behind a bar professionally, I’ve found the little things make the drinks you make at home.

 Little things include cocktail (or drink) garnishes, like these lemon twists.
-Not only do they add the wow factor, but you can use them in literally any drink that involves lemon (or the citrus you make a twist from.)
+Not only do they add the wow factor, but you can use them in literally any drink that involves lemon (or the citrus twist into a lovely spiral curl.)

 Why I love lemon twists: